Yael Unterman was born in Jerusalem, Israel.

 # The Hidden of Things: Twelve Stories of Love & Longing.
 Ebook and paperback available, click here for details and ordering.

-# Latest book review, The Gate of Tears in the Jerusalem Post
+# Latest book review, What Ifs of Jewish History in the Jerusalem Post

 # Times of Israel Blog Posts